-Games, Mobile Application, Spaceteam ESL, Pronunciation, Motivation, Perception Spaceteam ESL, a mobile game-based application, on L2 (English) pronunciation, which is less explored in L2 education.
-It also explored motivational perceptions of L2 learners regarding the game as an effective pedagogical tool.
-To these ends, 40 female English as foreign language (EFL) student at low-intermediate level from 2 high school classes in a city in Khozestan participated in the study after taking a placement test.
+Mobile applications have emerged as promising tools contributing to second/foreign language (L2/FL) learning.
+This study examined the effect of playing Spaceteam ESL, a game-based mobile application, on FL (English) pronunciation, which is less explored in L2 education.
+It also explored motivational perceptions of FL learners regarding the game as an effective pedagogical tool.
+To these ends, 40 female English as foreign language (EFL) students at low-intermediate level from 2 high school classes in Iran participated in the study after taking a placement test.
 They were assigned into 2 groups: experimental and control groups.
-In order to measure their pronunciation ability regarding some target English sounds, a researcher-made pronunciation test was administered to the participants as a pretest.
+In order to measure their pronunciation ability regarding some target English sounds, a researchermade pronunciation test was administered to the participants as a pretest.
 The experimental group used the game, in addition to other activities, in the class for 10 weeks; the control group was involved with non-gaming activities.
 At the end of the treatment, the pronunciation test was given as a posttest.
 To explore the EFL students' perception of the game-playing, the students in the experimental group were interviewed.
 The result of t-tests revealed that the experimental group obtained better outcomes than the control group in the pronunciation.
-The analysis of the semi-structured interview data revealed the students' positive attitude in playing the Spaceteam ESL game and their high motivation for using such games which could create a fun and pleasant atmosphere in L2 class.
+The analysis of the semi-structured interview data revealed the students' positive attitude in playing the Spaceteam ESL game and their high motivation for using such games.
 The findings provide implications and suggestions for students, teachers, and course designers in L2 pedagogy.